 - Whitening of eyes and teeth

-- Correction of face shape (make it slimmer, wider, increase/decrease eye size, change shape of the nose and head proportions)
+- Correction of face shape (make it slimmer, wider, increase/decrease eye size, change the shape of the nose and head proportions)

-- Changing hair colour
+- Changing hair color

 - Improve face symmetry

-- Shape and colour of eyebrows
+- Shape and color of eyebrows

 - Correction of lips’ shape